 After a year of local recognition as “Milwaukee’s guitar-less rock band,” and with a full-length album nearly completed, INAP’s Matthew Glatzel handed the bass strings over to songwriter Adrian Esguerra, who had recently moved from Seattle to Milwaukee.
 With Adrian contributing new bass parts, INAP finished and independently self-released its first full-length album Need Money for Rocket Fuel in November 2010.
 Live appearances on local radio stations, television, and summer festivals helped quickly establish the band as local favorites garnering INAP an impressively diverse fan base.

 In November 2013, I’m Not A Pilot independently self-released its second EP entitled The Story So Far.
-Soon after, a national radio campaign helped place INAP’s music across the country and through word of mouth, an independent feature film called The Surface (starring Sean Astin, Chris Mulkey, and Mimi Rogers, directed by Gil Cates, Jr., written by Jeff Gendelman) placed two I’m Not A Pilot’s songs (A Lot To Say and Ami’s Song from Need Money For Rocket Fuel) in crucial moments in the film that was premiered at 2014 Milwaukee Film Festival.
+Soon after, a national radio campaign helped place INAP’s music across the country and through word of mouth, an independent feature film called The Surface (starring Sean Astin, Chris Mulkey, and Mimi Rogers, directed by Gil Cates, Jr., written by Jeff Gendelman) placed two of I’m Not A Pilot’s songs (A Lot To Say and Ami’s Song from Need Money For Rocket Fuel) in crucial moments in the film that was premiered at the 2014 Milwaukee Film Festival.

 “I'm Not A Pilot is four musicians coalescing to reach a state of gestalt by exploring new sonic territories,” writes Charles Nevsimal of INFO* Magazine, “and in doing so, they're charting a course to the stars."

 I’m Not A Pilot’s music can be heard on iTunes, YouTube, Pandora, Spotify, Rdio, Amazon, and CD Baby.